Is Smart Wiring really necessary?

 Can I convert a hard-wired smart-house to a wire-less one?

-Yes, WAP’s can be connected or wired to existing Ethernet outlets and then hidden under a desk or table.
+Yes, Standalone AmpliFi HD Mesh Routers can be connected or wired to existing Ethernet outlets or WAP's can also be used and then hidden under a desk or table.
 It is not an ideal solution but it will work.

 Should I smart wire an EXISTING home?

-Yes but depending on the size of the house.
-Small houses can achieve the same result using Wi-Fi Range extenders or POE adapters.
-But you will never achieve the same results and a WAP enabled solution (see above)
+Yes, but depending on the size of the house.
+Small houses can achieve the same result using Wi-Fi Range internet extenders.

 Should I smart wire a NEW home not yet built?